 Summer Science Program

-Applications for Summer 2014 are now closed.
+Applications for Summer 2015 are now closed.
 Application decisions will be sent after April 1, 2015.

 The Summer Science Research Program is an intensive, full-time, on-campus research experience for Rutgers-New Brunswick rising sophomores only.
 Students are matched with faculty mentors from a diverse array of scientific disciplines.
 Participants learn about the process of research by working with their mentors in the laboratory and by participating in library workshops, seminars, trips to local research laboratories in industry and medicine, and social events.
 Summer experiences often lead to involvement in research during the subsequent academic year.

 Rising sophomores selected for this opportunity spend the full 12 week summer session (May 27 to August 7) engaged in research.
 Each participant receives a stipend of $3,000 and optional housing on-campus.
 The program culminates in a public poster session, where each student will present their research to family, friends, and faculty.

 Eligibility and Requirements